 — Underdog NBA (@UnderdogNBA) February 12, 2026

 Before the hamstring injury against the Miami Heat three weeks ago, J-Dub missed the first 19 games of the season because of multiple wrist surgeries; first in July to repair a torn scapholunate ligament, then to remove a screw that had started irritating his wrist in October.
-This has limited Jalen Williams to appearing in just 25 games this season, before today’s matchup.
+This has limited Jalen Williams to just 25 games this season before today’s matchup.

-These injury issues mean that the reigning NBA champions are now under an internal investigation.
+These injuries mean the reigning NBA champions are now under an internal investigation.

 Amid the investigation, Jalen Williams found some solace